Lara Felsing, Blanket Ceremony for the Forest, May 21, 2023.

 Wildfire smoke contains fine particulate matter invisible to the human eye, which is extremely hazardous to all living beings, soil and waterways.
 LA County health officials have recently shared that toxic dust is not always visible or detectable on air quality monitors.
 During the wildfires where I live, I read when exposed to wildfire smoke one should take shallow breaths to prevent particulates from deeply entering the lungs.

-Listening in Relation Equinox Roundtable, Emily Carr University, Vancouver, BC
+Shallow Breaths, Exhibited at Listening in Relation Equinox Roundtable, Emily Carr University, Vancouver, BC, 2025

 Lara Felsing, Early Fire Season.
 Saskatoon berry-dyed second-hand fabric, embroidery thread and pink gouache on an unsigned oil painting purchased at a thrift shop.
 2024 (Text from a conversation I overheard while at the local Walmart)